eftekhar-hossain/Bengali-Hateful-Memes/Align-Before-Attend@EACL/README.md

 - `-dataset_name`: name of the dataset.
 - `-split_name`: pass the list of split names

-2. Generate Pickle files for train, validation, and test set captions
+2. Generate Pickle files for training, validation, and test set captions.
+You will also obtain the `vocabulary size` that can be used during model training.

 ```Shell
 python Code/main.py -d-txt \